Discovery College: Curriculum

 Discovery College adopts a range of long-standing International Baccalaureate programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP), and the newly added Career-related Programme (CP), a curriculum for students aged 16-19 that is more personalized for those who are more certain of their future career paths.

+Access

+Access is through Siena Avenue in Discovery Bay, which can be accessed by bus.